dex-nonix/4Real/MASTER/REQUIRED/FRONTEND/dynamic-form.md

 }
 ```

-This registry file lives in the same `components/forms/` folder as the DynamicForm component and FormWidgetManager.
-Because we use PrimeVue components directly, no custom `inputs/` wrappers are required for standard fields.
+Registries live under `widgets/`.
+Because we use PrimeVue components directly, no custom wrappers are required for standard fields.

 ## 🔧 **IMPLEMENTATION:**

-### ⚠️ Breaking change: fields are now an ordered ARRAY
+### ⚠️ Field items (edit/display schema)

 - `config.fields` is now an array of field items, rendered in order
 - Each item uses a `key` to bind to `formData[key]`; items without `key` are allowed (UI-only/dataless)